 Do Teacup Maltipoo Shed?

-Even if the Poodle has a wavy coat and the Maltese dog has a straight coat, both Maltese and Poodles have long furs that need weekly grooming, and regular trimmings and baths as well.
+Even if the standard Poodle has a curly coat and the Maltese dog has a straight coat, both Maltese and standard Poodles have long furs that need weekly grooming, and regular trimmings and baths as well.

 Is Teacup Maltipoo Hypoallergenic?

 The mixture of a purebred Poodle and Maltese has brought a remarkable generation of a hypoallergenic and non-shedding breed of dog.